NameMCPlus/NameMCplus/README.md

 # NameMC+
-Browser Extension that adds cool features to NameMC.com.
+A browser extension that adds cool features to NameMC!

-Currently only works for Chromium-based browsers.
-(Like Google Chrome and Brave) Support for other browsers is Coming Soon
+Currently only supports Chromium-based browsers.
+(Google Chrome, Microsoft Edge, and Brave)

+Support for other browsers will come in the future!

 # Features

-- [NEW!]
-Fixes NameMC's new search page.
-(Old Layout)
-- Checks if the name is blocked.
-(Blocked Names)
-- Shows account type.
-(Legacy, Mojang, Microsoft, Migrated Microsoft, etc) (Account Types)
+- [NEW] Marc Cape
+- __LabyMod__ and __MinecraftCapes Mod__ support
+- Renders users Elytras
-- Displays Creations dates.
-(Creation dates are inaccurate for a lot of accounts due to a breaking change on Mojang's end.
+- Displays user creations dates (Inaccurate for a lot of accounts due to a breaking change on Mojang's end.
 We are currently fetching dates from Ashcon's API.
-Please yell at Mojang (WEB-3367) in order for accurate creation dates to return) (Created At)
+Please yell at Mojang ([WEB-3367](https://bugs.mojang.com/browse/WEB-3367)) in order for accurate creation dates to return)
+- Shows users' account type (Legacy, Mojang, Microsoft, Migrated Microsoft, etc)
+- Can detect if a name is blocked (Blocked Names)
-- Hide BLC Option.
-(Hides the BLC Stats and the Install with BLC button) (Hide BLC)
+- Hides Badlion Client stats (Hides the BLC Stats and the Install with BLC button) (Hide BLC)
+- Fixes NameMC's new search page (Old Layout)
-- Removes most ads.
-(If you don't want any ads at all try using [uBlock Origin](https://ublockorigin.com))
+- Removes the majority of ads (If you don't want any ads at all, try using [uBlock Origin](https://ublockorigin.com))

 # Planned Features

-- Render Elytras
 - Shows Hidden Capes
-- Marc Cape Easter Egg
 - Test profile / Cape Tester
-- Third-party cosmetics render ?

 # Installation